WhatsApp Business API – All You Need to Know

 If you miss this window after 24 hours pass you’ll need to ask your customer for permission to contact them again with a predefined message template.

-Automation (i.e. chatbots ) is allowed during the service window when a handover to a human service agent is available.
+Automation (i.e. WhatsApp bots ) is allowed during the service window but a handover to a human service agent needs to be available.

 Template Messages play a major role in communication over the WhatsApp Business API.
 They allow you to automate large parts of your service process by sending out predefined messages in large volumes, for example order confirmations, appointment reminders or shipping updates.